“But why can’t we?”

 Set in northern Georgia, Max combats bears, snakes, and the Klan to protect those he loves.
 His most cunning and committed adversaries, though, turn out to be his own children.

 The Klansman standing guard looked the other direction and I poured water on Sally’s face.
 No response.
 So much for the movies.
 But her pulse was still good.
 Sally, beloved life companion, I’m so very, very glad you’re alive.
 Now I need something more.
 She didn’t stir.

 Three fifty.
 My knees ached from crouching.
-When the guard looked the opposite direction I eased onto my stomach and sighted through the scope.
+When the guard looked the opposite direction again I eased onto my stomach and sighted through the scope.
 With the rifle resting on a solid branch I could hold him in the crosshairs.
 Maybe I could make this work.
 But this was Len, the guy who’d argued against killing the girls.
 He didn’t deserve to die.